cmaneu/xaml-coding-guidelines/README.md

 ### XA3x.
 Maintenability

 #### XA3001 - Use the rule of 3 to decide if a value must be declared as a resource
+##### **Cause**
+A property value is used at least three times.

+##### **Rule description**
+A violation of this rule occurs when a property value is used more than 2 times at different places.
+If so, this value will likely be used elsewere.
+For a greater maintenability, this property value must be declared as a resource.

+##### **How to fix violation**

+- Move the value to a resource,
+- Replace all value usage by a StaticResource binding.

 #### XA3002 - All the implicit styles must be placed at the top of the file, and must be annotated with a comment
+##### **Cause**
+An implicit style is declared elsewhere on a page/resource dictionary.

+##### **Rule description**
+A violation of this rule occurs when an implicit style is declared anywhere on a page/resource dictionary file, except at the top.

+The implicit style must be used only when they apply to a whole page/app.
+If they apply only to a subset of a page/app, they must be declared as explicit styles.

+As these styles have a broad impact, they must be declared first, and commented properly to give them visibility.

+##### **How to fix violation**
+If the style is used throughout the file:
+- Move the style declaration at the top of the `Resources` element,
+- Add a comment before the style declaration, stating the implicit nature.

+If the style is used only on a portion of the file:
+- Make the style an explicit style,
+- Add the proper style binding in all involved controls.

 ### XA4x.
 Resource files organization

+The following rules are under editing.

 #### XA4001 - Put the default styles within App.xaml, put the others styles in another file
 #### XA4002 - Within a resource file, declare the elements in the following order